 Eventually you will get used to this ritual, and reach your dateline, assuming in one year’s time, in no time.
 Celebrate.
 Email and share with me.

 If you do experience a writer’s block, which is rare, you can still write and post a short post consisting of one or two sentences to describe your emotions to keep the ritual going.
-A writer’s block doesn’t last, your blog will.
+A writer’s block doesn’t last, your blog will (A cliche or prophecy?).

 Keep and maintain your momentum.
 It is the life of your blog!